Help! My Kid Wants to Use Social Media

 - Our whole family is on Facebook, so I want to keep in touch with them, but I also want a WhatsApp account because it doesn't use data.

 Follow-up: Is there anything in that app that isn't awesome?
 Anything you think I'd be worried about?

 - Yeah, all social media has some bad stuff in it.
 People post weird things and can be mean, but I don't want to use it for that.
 I just want to have fun with my friends.

 - Well, I guess so.
 Probably like cyberbullying and strangers and stuff.
 But I know how to use the settings, so I'm not worried.
 I'll show you ...

 - Probably, but I promise to tell you if something bad is happening or if I see something that's upsetting.

 When teens are saying they want to use social media to stay connected to friends, that's a good sign.
 If their answer is more along the lines of trying to get famous or "showing off" in some way, it's more problematic -- and could lead to risky behavior in their search for online fame.
 Also, it matters which platforms your kid wants to use, since each one comes with its own sets of features and challenges.
-Kik Messenger and Mappen, for example, come with more potential risks than say, Twitter and Instagram, which use algorithms to filter out abusive comments.
+MeetMe and Yubo, for example, come with more potential risks than say, Twitter and Instagram, which aren't designed to meet strangers and use algorithms and settings to help filter out abusive comments.